House braces for key vote in push for McCarthy’s ouster – KION546

 (CNN) — The US House of Representatives is bracing for a key vote Tuesday over Speaker Kevin McCarthy’s political future as GOP Rep. Matt Gaetz of Florida pushes for his ouster.

-McCarthy told House Republicans that the motion to vacate will be brought up in Tuesday’s first vote series, according to sources in the room of the closed-door conference meeting.
-Gaetz on Monday moved to oust McCarthy from the top House leadership post by offering a motion to vacate the chair on the House floor – a rare procedural maneuver that can be used to force a vote to remove the speaker.
+McCarthy told reporters on Tuesday that he will bring up the motion to vacate in the first vote series of the day.
+The move comes after Gaetz offered what is known as a motion to vacate the chair – a rare procedural maneuver that can be used to force a vote to remove the speaker.

+“I’m confident I will hold on,” McCarthy said when pressed by reporters.

+McCarthy also acknowledged he faces tough odds.
+“If five Republicans go with Democrats, then I’m out,” McCarthy said, adding “probably so,” when pressed on whether that is likely to happen.
+He said he is not expecting Democrats to back him up in the vote.

 It’s not yet clear how the process will play out, but the first vote to occur related to the motion to vacate could be a procedural move to try to kill the effort.
 If a procedural vote fails, then there would be a vote directly on whether to remove McCarthy as speaker, which would take only a majority to succeed.

-McCarthy also told his members he will not cut a deal with Democrats, sources said.
+McCarthy told his members he will not cut a deal with Democrats, sources said.

 To force a vote, a member must go to the House floor and announce their intent to offer the resolution to remove the speaker – as Gaetz did.
 Doing so requires the speaker to put the resolution on the legislative schedule within two legislative days, setting up a showdown on the floor over the issue.